vdchuyen/chuyen-vn/_posts/2015-05-17-openwrt-on-dlink-dir-505-cont.md

 The more you work with __OpenWRT__, the more you find it fancy.
 It works more than just a router/acccess point but you can do anything with it.

 I even setup ad-blocking on this little brick to protect our home clients.
-I just tried two solutions and it works smooth as it would be:
+I just tried two solutions and it worked smooth as it would be:

 1. Privoxy with transparent proxy and more block rule in user.action file.
 2. Dnsmasq as [superwrt.ro](https://superwrt.ro/ad-block/) suggestion.